Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - Leve Issue/Start zones, follow up with XIVAPI
 - Large-scale performance enhancement (ram & cpu)
 - Mac Support
-fr shb trials has duplicate headers bug with quick-mark (use emotes, X > N, N > Y, undo. chaining marks 3 as still completed)
+bug with quick-mark (use emotes, X > N, N > Y, undo. chaining marks 3 as still completed)
 - Remove old PLD trial weapon recipes

 ----- Check
-Double check Amalj'aa "The Gland That Feeds You" is Recognized (46) Double check app opens at exact size closed through config Clear completion of Vintage Bow in carpenter log, add note to changelog Clear completion of Astrolabe in goldsmith log, add note to changelog Clear completion of Felt Coif of Gathering in weaver log, add note to changelog Double check Leve locations, update Leve names
+Double check Amalj'aa "The Gland That Feeds You" is Recognized (46) Double check app opens at exact size closed through config Double check Leve locations, update Leve names
-Lend Me Your Ears Already (removed quest, did the app keep legacy quests?)
-White Oak Branch moved from logging 70 to logging 75 log Triple Triad Opponents layout is jacked guildhest missing ilvl may have excluded the wrong Way of the Arcanist? double check known diffs for quests (lots of weirdness with class/job) dafuq is going on with q69620 move save data from old housing structure to new
+White Oak Branch moved from logging 70 to logging 75 log may have excluded the wrong Way of the Arcanist? double check known diffs for quests (lots of weirdness with class/job) dafuq is going on with q69620

 ------------------------------------------------------------------ Upcoming ToDo
 **Add**